oblac/jodd-site/doc/props.md

 architecture is open for any type of source.
 Moreover, *Props* is compatible with Java properties.

+The purpose of *Props* is not to provide the ultimate configuration solution, but to replace Java properties with better alternative.
+So if you are using properties in you application, consider switching to *Props*.

 ## Basic rules

 Bellow is set of basic rules for `props` file format.
 Some of them are